-During the night, we both woke up after hearing a downpour of rain … I’ve prayed for some good weather today!
+During the night, we both woke up after hearing a downpour of rain … I prayed for some good weather today!

-As we’ve got up early morning, Berto took a walk outside and came back with the good news that the skies were clear!
-I was relieved to hear this, because I did not want to have another day like yesterday.
+As we got up early morning, Berto took a walk outside and came back with the good news that the skies were clear!
+I was relieved to hear this, because I was in no mood of having another day like yesterday.

-But then … as I’ve put my hiking shoes on, I’ve noticed that my left leg, just above my ankle, was slightly swollen.
-I remembered the itchy painful feeling of yesterday … I hope this will not hindered me in my walking today.
+But then … as I put my hiking shoes on, I noticed that my left leg, just above the ankle, was slightly swollen.
+I remembered the itchy/painful feeling of yesterday … “Will this hinder me in my walking today?”
+I wondered.

-However, I could feel this would turn out to be a difficult day.
+I could feel this would turn out to be a difficult day.
 When Berto asked me how I felt, I said that I don’t even know how to describe it – it was itchy, yet painful.
 I really struggled for the first 10km and have not taken one single photo on the first stretch of quiet country lanes.
-Fortunately, it was flat and the terrain did not challenge us too much in difficulty.
+Fortunately, it was flat and the terrain did not challenge us too much.

-Once we’ve got to Sao Caetano, we’ve strolled down the tree-lined avenue and took some photo’s of the beautiful old buildings alongside the Rio Tejo.
+Once we got to Sao Caetano, we strolled down the tree-lined avenue and took some photo’s of the beautiful old buildings alongside the Rio Tejo.
 Sao Caetano, according to our Brierley guide book, is known as the Land of the Templars (“Terra de Templarios”) with a Templar cross in the peaceful hamlet.

 Quinta Cardiga in Sao Caetano on the banks of Rio Tejo

-We’ve walked another 3km on farm tracks.
+We walked a further 3km on farm tracks.
 Normally this would be a great time to put my thoughts on hold and enjoy the peace and quietness … but my foot bothered me tremendously.
 So much so, that I was thinking of “alternative transport” other than my own two feet!

 The peaceful route on our way to Vila Nova da Barquinha

-As we’ve arrived in Vila Nova da Barquinha, I saw two dogs standing on a roof barking in our direction.
-I’ve seen this now a couple of times where dogs got onto the roofs … must be a Portuguese thing!
+When we arrived in Vila Nova da Barquinha, I saw two dogs standing on a roof barking towards us.
+I saw this now a couple of times where dogs got onto the roofs … must be a Portuguese thing!

 Two dogs “welcoming” us into Vila Nova da Barquinha

-When we’ve got to the railway station, Berto asked whether I would rather like to take the train to Tomar … I was thinking about it for a moment, but then decided to carry on.
-In retrospect, it was maybe not a good idea, but after two Ibuprofens, the pain subsided for a while and I’ve actually enjoyed the rest of the walk.
+At the railway station, Berto asked whether I would rather like to take the train to Tomar … I was thinking about it for a moment, but then decided to carry on walking.
+In retrospect, it was maybe not a good idea, but after two pain tablets, the pain subsided for a while and I actually enjoyed the rest of the walk.

 A national monument, Igreja Matriz (16th century Parish church) in Atalaia

 The road took us now through a woodland onto forest tracks.
 It was amazing that we did not see anyone else – no pilgrims or any other people.
-We’ve read that some of the Camino waymarks might have been removed due to tree felling and that we should be vigilant.
-Although we’ve encountered some steep up hills, it was a beautiful track.
+We have read that some of the Camino waymarks might have been removed due to tree felling in this area and that we should be vigilant.
+Although we encountered some steep up hills, it was a beautiful track.

 Walking through a woodland on a steep up hill

-We’ve kept our eyes open for the Camino waymarks in the woodland
+We kept our eyes focused on the Camino waymarks in the woodland

 I was really happy that I did not take the train in Vila Nova da Barquinha, because I would then have missed this beautiful path.
 The pain tablets seemed to do their work and I loved this piece of landscape we were passing by.

-This was a very steep up hill, but well worth the view from the top
+This was a very steep hill, but well worth the view from the top

 A simple bench gets new meaning with a beautiful tiled background

-Public laundromats in Asseiceira – not sure whether these were still in use
+Public laundromats in Asseiceira – not sure whether these are still in use

-Outside Asseiceira we’ve seen a farm stall next to the road.
+Outside Asseiceira we saw a farm stall next to the road.
 We could smell the fresh fruit and Berto bought two oranges.
-It was as sweet as nectar – wish we’ve bought more!
+It was as sweet as nectar – wish we bought more!

 Fresh fruit on sale next to the road

-The Camino route has recently changed in order to avoid the busy N-110 and we’ve followed a narrow hiking trail alongside the railway.
-Unfortunately, we had no other choice as to walk the last 2.5km next to the narrow and busy N-110 … I never enjoy this part of our walking!
+The Camino route has recently changed in order to avoid the busy N-110 and we followed a narrow hiking trail alongside the railway.
+Unfortunately, we had no other choice than to walk the last 2.5km next to the narrow and busy N-110 (again) … I never enjoy this part of our walking!

 Tomar is a beautiful medieval pilgrim town with a population of about 21,000.
-It was Easter weekend and the town were quite busy with tourists visiting.
+It was Easter weekend and the town were quite busy with visiting tourists.